desec-io/desec-stack/docs/domains.rst

     per-user basis.
 In general, a domain name consists of alphanumeric characters as well as hyphens ``-`` and underscores ``_`` (except at the beginning of the name).
 The maximum length is 191.

+``published``
+    :Access mode: read-only

+    Timestamp of when the domain's DNS records have last been published, in ISO 8601 format (e.g. ``2013-01-29T12:34:56.000000Z``).

+    As we publish record modifications immediately, this indicates the point in time of the last successful write request to a domain's ``rrsets/`` endpoint.
+Exception: If the user account is locked, record changes are queued and not published immediately.
+In this case, the ``published`` field is not updated.

 Creating a Domain